elenderg/PAL-1000/instruções de compilação.md

 `/variable/field/no/address////00000000/no/1/no////`

-If you skip down to the next section of the listing (just find "_GLOBALS:_" with no quotes and a colon on the end), you'll see lots of globals, with their types filled in, but with zeros in their addresses, like this:
+If you skip down to the next section of the listing (just find "_GLOBALS:" with no quotes and a colon on the end), you'll see lots of globals, with their types filled in, but with zeros in their addresses, like this:

 `/variable/global/no/adding built-in memory routines timer//timer//00000000/no/1/no////`